mezdef/marcziani.com/_drafts/no-country-for-old-things.md

 ---
 title: No Country for Old Things
-subtitle: "On posessions and identity"
+subtitle: "On possessions and identity"
 layout: post
 ---

 What do the number and nature of your possessions mean, and how do you think about them?

-Several months ago, starting down the maw of a move overseas with little more than suitcase in-hand and trusty backpack stuffed to the brim, the prospects of packing loomed large—after all, two bags is not much for all one's worldly possessions.
-A not-inconsiderable period of sorting, categorising, and packing lay ahead; Deciding what was necessary for every-day living could not be put off: i.e. what would stay and what would go.
+Several months ago, starting down the maw of a transcontinental move with little more than suitcase in-hand and trusty backpack stuffed to the brim, the prospects of packing loomed large—after all, two bags is not much for all one's worldly possessions.
+A not-inconsiderable interstitial period of sorting, categorising, and packing lay ahead; Deciding what was necessary for every-day living could not be put off: i.e. what would stay and what would go.

-Once even the barest of inroads had been made, the rabbit hole begun to reveal its self: *How often do I use this?
-Where did this come from?
-Don’t I already have, like, 4 of these things?*  These and simliar questions are useful shortcut to the consideration of exactly how much is required for the living of life and being yourself.
+Once even the barest of inroads had been made, the rabbit hole begun to yawn wide: *How often do I use this?* goes into the maybe pile; *Where did this come from?* is flung into the corner; *Don’t I already have, like, 4 of these things?* heads straight for the donation pile.
+These questions all eventuall stumble into to the consideration of exactly how much is required for the living of life and being yourself.

-It is at this point that questions relating to the oft-nebulous [minimalism][L1] loom large, and one begins to wonder “*I love these books, how many of them can I fit into my suitcase?*"
+It is at this point that questions relating to the oft-nebulous [minimalism][L1] loom large, and one begins to wonder *how many books can I fit into my suitcase?*

 ---

-The pack-discard-move cycle seems—if one listens to the resigned lamentations of friends—to be among the more execrable experiences involved with a household move.
+The pack-discard-move cycle seems—if one listens to the resigned lamentations of friends—to be among the more execrable experiences associated with a household move.
 Much of this seems to depend on the formative years of life spent learning by example.
-More often than not, those habits ingrained early will stick though maturation leading to a line along the Pack Rat to Minimalist spectrum; Shaped and shifted by experience gained along the way, these habits often reflect personal habits in subtle ways.
-That is not to say that a shift from one to the other, either forced by circumstance or self-initiated, is at any time is out of the question.
+More often than not, those habits ingrained early will stick though maturation leading down a line somewhere along the Pack Rat to Minimalist spectrum; Shaped and shifted by experience gained along the way, these habits often reflect personal habits in subtle ways.
+That is not to say that a shift from one to the other—either corralled by circumstance or self-initiated—is at any time is out of the question.

 The living situation in which a person finds themselves reenforce certain habits; studio apartment living entails close quarters and limited storage space, where as a multi-bedroom house encourages the room to be filled lest it feel 'empty'.
 When it comes time for a move, the currently occupied space and how you have populated it will—to a large extent—dictate the work ahead.